<img alt="" src="https://secure.dump4barn.com/213374.png" style="display:none;">

 Companies may use both activity-based and spend-based methods, often supported by digital tools integrated with ERP systems.

-A double materiality assessment (DMA) is not required for climate accounting itself, but is highly relevant under CSRD to identify and prioritize climate-related impacts, risks, and opportunities.
+GHG-accoutning is highly relevant input in a double materiality assessment (DMA) to identify and prioritize climate-related impacts, risks, and opportunities.

 Results are disclosed in line with frameworks such as GRI, VSME and ESRS, improving transparency and comparability across organizations.